ansys/DevRelDocs/2025R1_Test/system-coupling-api-toc/articles/user-guide/heavyweight-data-access.md

-# Access to Heavyweight Data
+# Access to heavyweight data

 **Heavyweight data** are data representing mesh, point cloud, and solution field data.
 Often, solvers store heavyweight data in contiguous arrays in